lciaran/python_project/README.md

 You will find below some examples to better understand how execute the program.

 * Executing the program printing the progression log.
-You will find an uniprot ID as inout.
+You will find an uniprot ID as input.
 Output and figure arguments are not added.

 ```{.sh}
 python3 -m ProtFLEXpreD.ProtFLEXpreD -i P65206 -v